 When considering how to pay for graduate school, there are three primary forms of financial assistance:

-Research assistantships are offered to highly qualified candidates admitted into the Iowa State University full-time MBA program.
+Graduate assistantships are offered to highly qualified candidates admitted into the Iowa State University full-time MBA program.
 Assistantships provide students unique opportunities to work directly with business faculty actively engaged in leading edge research in their respective fields.
 A concerted effort is made to match each student’s interests and academic goals with the expertise and research activities of the faculty.

 Existing student loans can be deferred until you complete your graduate degree as long as you take a minimum number of credit hours per year.
 For full-time students, you must be enrolled for at least 9 credit hours in both the fall and spring semesters.
-For part-time students, you must take at least 6 credit hours during the fall and spring (you do NOT have to take courses in the summer in order to defer your loans).
+For professional MBA students, you must take at least 6 credit hours during the fall and spring (you do NOT have to take courses in the summer in order to defer your loans).

 Scholarships are only available for full-time students, unless otherwise indicated.
 Scholarships range from $2,000 – $6,000.